vickykumarui/competitiveProgramingusingJs/dynamicProgramming/readme.md

   Whole idea of dynamic programming is to store the previous result if required to be used in future to avoid expensive calculation being done again

 Memoization - Storing the result of expensive function call and returning the cached result when same input occurs

+Tabuation - Storing result in some sort of tabe usually array